bjh21/mal/docs/GC.md

 First, a bit of terminology.
 A _mal object_ is any host-language object that you've allocated to hold a mal value (or part of one).
 It doesn't include mal values that you didn't need to allocate, for instance if you represent `nil` as a null pointer.
-Environments are also mal objects, because they need to take part in the garbage-collection process.
+Environments (introduced in step 3) are also mal objects, because they need to take part in the garbage-collection process.